efkanator/Barony/Spelunking for Trouble/readme.txt

 - [Install:] -

-	To install the Dungeon all you have to do is to copy the "maps" folder from the ZIP into your "...steamapps/common/Barony" folder and you are ready to go!
-But make a backup for your existing "levels.txt" and "secretlevels.txt" first to not risk losing your previous files.
+	To install the Dungeon all you have to do is to copy the .lmp-files from the "maps" folder from the ZIP into your "...steamapps/common/Barony/maps" folder.
+You should also replace the following lines at the top of your existing "levels.txt" resp. "secretlevels.txt", both found in your "...steamapps/common/Barony/maps" folder, with these lines:

+	levels.txt:
+        map: sft_customstart

+	secretlevels:
+	map: sft_customstart

+        Of course this method will be temporary until more maps are added.
+But after that ordeal you should be ready to go!

 - [Uninstall:] -